junbo12/TensorSketch/README.md

 #query specific arguments
 * ``-PQ, --file_path_query`` specifies the file path of the read data to query into AnnoyIndex
 *  ``-PQ, --file_path_query`` specifies the file name of the read data to query into AnnoyIndex
 *  ``-F, --query_frac`` specifies fraction of queries it should use to query.
-This is useful if you have too many queries in the file and want to query only a fraction of it
+This is useful if you have too many queries in the file and want to query only a fraction of it.
+Default is 1.0.
 *  ``-P, --out_prefix`` specifies the filepath where the results of each query should be stored
 *  ``-QT, --query_threads`` specifies the number of processes to query
 *  ``-C, --check_correct`` if True write more information like correctly labeled, memory usage etc. to out_prefix